gnosis/dex-services/price-estimator/README.md

 ```

 * `buyAmountInBase` estimates the buy amount (in base tokens) a user can set as a limit order while still expecting to be completely matched when selling the given amount of quote token.
-* The other fields repeat the parameters in the url back.
+* The other fields repeat the parameters in the URL back.

 ### Estimated Amounts At Price

 `GET /api/v1/markets/:market/estimated-amounts-at-price/:price-in-quote`

-Example Request: `/api/v1/markets/1-7/estimated-amounts-at-price/245.5?atoms=true`
+Example Request: `/api/v1/markets/1-7/estimated-amounts-at-price/245.5?unit=atoms`

 Example Response: